SGNL-ai/examples/curity-sgnl-kong/README.md

 3. You have created policy snippets and access policy for evaluation.
 You can refer to the SGNL policy snippets under the **sgnl_policy** directory.
 Contact your SGNL representative for assistance with policy setup.

-4. You have created an SGNL-protected system to test.
+4. You have created a SGNL Protected System to test.

 5. You will need to [install docker](https://docs.docker.com/engine/install/) on your system.